AlfonsoFilho/match-toy/README.md

 ```

 ### Mapping
 Mapping pattern allow us to define a pattern to be used over every item of an array or object.
-The is perfect when we need to filter and/or desconstruct a dataset.
+The is perfect when we need to filter and/or deconstruct a dataset.
 This is like an extension of the Rest pattern.
 ```javascript
 const marvelCharacters = [
   { name: 'Spiderman', alterEgo: 'Peter Parker', type: 'hero' },